Bleeding time

-Bleeding time is a medical test done on someone to assess their platelets function.
+Bleeding time is a medical test done to assess the function of a person's platelets.
 It involves making a patient bleed, then timing how long it takes for them to stop bleeding using a stopwatch or other suitable devices.

 The term template bleeding time is used when the test is performed to standardized parameters.

-Indications
+A newer alternative to the traditional bleeding time test is the platelet function screen performed on the PFA-100 analyzer.

+Usage

-The bleeding time test is a method indicated when other more reliable and less invasive tests for determining coagulation are not available.
-However, it remains the most reliable way of assessing clinical bleeding in patients with uremia.
-Historically it was indicated whenever physicians needed information about platelet activation.
+The template bleeding time test is a method used when other more reliable and less invasive tests for determining coagulation are not available.
+Historically, it was used whenever physicians needed information about platelet activation.

 Process

-It involves cutting the underside of the subject's forearm, in an area where there is no hair or visible veins.
-The cut is of a standardized width and depth, and is done quickly by an automatic device.
+The test involves cutting the underside of the subject's forearm, in an area where there is no hair or visible veins.
+The cut is of a standardized width and depth, and is done quickly by a template device.

-A blood pressure cuff is used above the wound, to maintain venous pressure at a specified value.
-The time it takes for the bleeding to stop (i.e. the time it takes for a platelet plug to form) is measured.
-Cessation of bleeding can be determined by blotting away the blood every several seconds until the site looks "glassy".